-Pretax investment income grew 10% for the second quarter and 13% for the first six months of 2024, compared with the same periods of 2023.
-Interest income increased by \$26 million and \$55 million for the three and six months ended June 30, 2024, as net purchases of fixed-maturity securities in recent quarters and higher bond yields are working to generally offset effects of the low interest rate environment of the past several years.
-Dividend income decreased by \$1 million in the second quarter and increased by \$5 million for the first six months of 2024.
-In addition to dividend rates generally increasing more slowly in recent quarters, the second-quarter 2024 dividend decrease reflected two unusual items that totaled approximately \$2 million.
-One was an equity holding with a June ex-dividend date in 2023 that was July 1 in 2024.
-The other was a holding that reduced its dividend rate by 53% after a spin-off transaction.
-Minor asset allocation adjustments in our equity portfolio in recent quarters have helped offset other factors that unfavorably affected dividend income.
+Pretax investment income grew 10% 15% for the second third quarter and 13% 14% for the first six nine months of 2024, compared with the same periods of 2023.
+Interest income increased by \$26 million \$33 million and \$55 million \$88 million for the three and six nine months ended June 30, 2024 September 30, 2024, as net purchases of fixed-maturity securities in recent quarters and higher bond yields are working to generally offset effects of the low interest rate environment of the past several years.
+Net purchases of fixed-maturity securities totaled \$672 million for the third quarter and \$1.443 billion for the first nine months of 2024.
+Sales of selected equity securities, discussed below, contributed to the relatively larger amount of third-quarter 2024 net purchases as proceeds from those sales were reinvested in fixed-maturity securities.
+Bond purchases in the third quarter helped increase the yield of the overall investment portfolio as we target what we believe to be optimal risk-adjusted after-tax yields.
+Dividend income decreased by \$1 million in the second third quarter and increased by \$5 million \$4 million for the first six nine months of 2024.
+In addition to dividend rates generally increasing more slowly in recent quarters, net sales of equity securities totaled \$959 million for the second-quarter 2024 dividend decrease reflected two unusual items that totaled approximately \$2 million.
+One was an third quarter and \$1.050 billion for the first nine months of 2024.
+Most of the equity holding with a June ex-dividend date in 2023 that was July 1 in 2024.
+The other was a holding that reduced its dividend rate by 53% after a spin-off transaction. security sales involved trimming or exiting positions for selected common stocks.
+Minor asset allocation adjustments in our equity portfolio in recent quarters have helped partially offset other factors that unfavorably affected dividend income.
+Our investment approach remains the same as we focus on balancing near-term income generation with long-term book value growth potential.